The Allston Mall: Garage Video

-Garage Video was a specialty video store that focused on hard to get B-movies and foreign films.
-Also, Garage video hosted video nights and live music events locally.
-In 1995, during the difficult first year of the business, the owner-manager of the shop, Will Colwell, was an example of an illegal tenant living in the Allston Mall.
-When business improved, so did his living arrangements and he moved into an apartment.
+Garage Video was a specialty video store that focused on hard-to-find B-movies and foreign films.
+Garage Video also hosted video nights and live music events locally.
+In 1995, during the difficult first year of the business, the owner-manager of the shop, Will Colwell, was one of the illegal tenants living in the Allston Mall.
 Garage Video and Outside of America co-tenanted from 1999 to 2001.

 Keith Restaurant's 'Outside of America'

-Outside of America was a round-the-clock 'inconvenience store' and performance space that focused on experimental and outsider music recordings, artist's books, and objects lacking use-value operated by Harvard student Keith Rodgerson.
+Outside of America was a round-the-clock 'inconvenience store' and performance space that focused on experimental and outsider music recordings, artist's books, and objects lacking use-value operated by Harvard student Keith Rogerson.
 Outside of America hosted live music and sound installations locally and within the mall's common space including the infamous "invisible performance' with collective The Chinese Restaurants and Arthur Doyle at Zeitgeist Gallery.
 Originally occupying the corner of Brighton and Linden Avenues, Outside of America co-tenanted the space with Garage Video in its final years, migrating to 'appointment only' and ultimately 'invitation only' access for consumers.